Forward selection and post-selection inference in factorial designs: Proofs

 \end{enumerate}

 \end{theorem}

-Part (i) and (ii) of Theorem \ref{thm:marginal-t} justified Assumption \ref{asp:valid-consistent} and \ref{asp:H-heredity} respectively, which build up the basis for applying Theorem \ref{thm:ms-consistency}.
-Part (iii) guarantees type I error control under the significance level $\alpha$.
-When we let $\alpha$ decay to zero, Part (iii) implies that we will not include redundant terms into the selected working model.
-Part (iv) further states a stronger result with vanishing $\alpha$ - perfect selection can be achieved asymptotically.
+Theorem \ref{thm:marginal-t-general}(i) and (ii) justified that forward selection based on Bonferroni corrected marginal t tests satisfy Assumption \ref{asp:valid-consistent} and \ref{asp:H-heredity} respectively, which build up the basis for applying Theorem \ref{thm:ms-consistency}.
+Theorem \ref{thm:marginal-t-general}(iii) guarantees type I error control under the significance level $\alpha$.
+When we let $\alpha$ decay to zero, Theorem \ref{thm:marginal-t-general}(iii) implies that we will not include redundant terms into the selected working model.
+Theorem \ref{thm:marginal-t-general}(iv) further states a stronger result with vanishing $\alpha$ - selection consistency can be achieved asymptotically.